What We Become (The Walking Dead): Plot

 As the drugs wear off and Michonne regains her senses, Virgil offers her water, and she uses the opportunity to attack him.
 Virgil flees, leaving the door open behind him; Michonne helps the others out of their cell, and the four of them head to the docks but discover that Virgil set Michonne's boat aflame, leaving them stranded on the island.
 The four of them track down and capture Virgil; while his former allies want to kill him, Michonne shows mercy and is able to reason with Virgil and convinces him to help.
 Virgil shows Michonne a room full of scavenged gear, and she recognizes Rick's boots among the items.
 She demands to know where Virgil found them, and he takes her to a nearby beached military boat.
 The two of them board the vessel and, among other equipment, Michonne finds a cell phone etched with Rick's name and a drawing of her and Judith, along with a log book indicating Rick may be alive near New Jersey.

 Michonne and the others plan to take the boat back to the mainland, but Virgil opts to stay on the island instead.
 While sailing back to the mainland, Michonne contacts Judith via walkie-talkie, telling her that Rick might be alive.
 Judith manages to convince Michonne not to return to Alexandria and to instead try to find Rick, which Michonne decides to do; the two of them promise to talk every day as she searches.
-Some time later, Michonne is walking through a forest when she comes upon two stragglers, who ask for her help catching up to a huge organized militia moving north.
+Some time later, Michonne is walking through a forest when she comes upon two stragglers, who ask for her help catching up to a huge caravan moving north.
+Remembering Rick's initial kindness towards her, Michonne agrees to help them.